 In this study the interference-to-noise ratio metric shows that even in the static worst-case analysis for a single lunar potential interferer, the MS protection criteria for the base station is met with a margin of 46 dB or more, and the MS protection criteria for the mobile station is met with a margin of 52 dB or more.

 The results of this study suggest that protection of mobile services, including base stations and user equipment in the 27.5 – 28.35 GHz band (co-channel) from SRS is ensured.

+A12.4 Sharing studies between fixed satellite service (FSS) and SRS operating in the frequency band 27.5-28.35 GHz

+A12.4.1 Study A [USA]

+In Document 7B/200, WP 4A expressed the view that sharing studies to ensure protection of FSS are not required in the 27.5 – 28.35 GHz band, provided that possible future allocations to space research service (space-to-space) in the 27.5-28.35 GHz band under WRC-27 agenda item 1.15 are limited to Lunar surface-to-surface communications, as specified in Report ITU-R SA.2553.

 A12.[X] Summary and analysis of the results of studies

 [Note: The summary should offer an objective overview, encompassing the results of sharing and compatibility studies, alongside any pertinent information applicable for future comparisons among studies.
 Additionally, it should address any mitigation techniques or proposals employed to safeguard services operating within the same band or adjacent bands, where applicable, to SRS lunar systems.]